cee8/Fall-2024-SWE-Internships/README.md

 # Fall 2024 Internship Opportunities

-Welcome to the Summer 2025 Internship Opportunities board!
+Welcome to the Fall 2024 Internship Opportunities board!
 Below you'll find a comprehensive list of internships across various roles and locations.
 This board is community-driven, so feel free to contribute by submitting a pull request.

 ## 📋 Internship Listings